-Along "life's journey" I acquired a PhD (with Distinction) in Biology from York University, specializing in phytochemistry, botany and entomology; managed a biology station for, and taught at, the University of Texas at Austin; have written scientific papers and articles, a newspaper column, a couple of books on plant-insect interactions and many "popular science" articles; am an accomplished entomophotographer; and do graphic design in my spare time.
+I have an Honours BSc (Biology) from Trent University and a PhD (Biology) from York University in the fields of phytochemistry, botany and entomology.
+I've managed a biology station for, and taught Ecology and Conservation Biology at, the University of Texas at Austin; have written scientific papers and articles, a newspaper column, a couple of books on plant-insect interactions and many "popular science" articles; am an accomplished entomophotographer; and have done graphic design and concert sound services in my spare time.

-After a lot of humming & hawing, I finally got a harp guitar, a Timberline T30HGc.
-All mahogany with Macassar ebony, it's a beautiful instrument.
+After a lot of humming & hawing, I finally bought a harp guitar, a Timberline T30HGc.
+All mahogany with Macassar ebony, it's just beautiful.
 But it was missing something important: the ability to adapt to my frequent DADGAD and partial capo mode & key changes.
 So I added sharping levers to the sub-bass strings!
 I expound (at length!), with photos, on how I did this on Gregg's Blogg.

 The Transcription Book (notation & tablature) for One Size Does Not Fit All is now available.
 The book contains notes and transcriptions of all 15 of the original compositions on the recording.
 All purchased tabs, single tabs or the book, will include HQ 320kbps MP3s of the tracks.
 Contact me for more info or to purchase...

 While getting the Transcription Book ready to publish I wrote an introduction to DADGAD Tuning and my Use of Partial Capos.
 The introduction also includes the tunings, capo used and position for every track on the recording.
 Just click here to view.
 Right click, or control-click to download the PDF.